ryar001/ai_changes_tracker/README.md

 # AI Changes Tracker Integration Guide

-This guide explains how to integrate the AI Changes Tracker into your code assistant to automate change logging.
+This guide explains how to integrate the AI Changes Tracker into your code assistant to automate change logging. copy AI_TRACKER_GENIE.md to same directory as GEMINI.md copy the GEMINI.md text into your assistant context file
 ## 1. Integration with Your Code Assistant

 To enable the tracker, you need to include its core logic in your assistant's context.
 Add the following line to your main context file (e.g., `GEMINI.md`):